kaven611/NBA_Regression/README.md

 # NBA Regression
 ## Summary
 The main purpose of this study was to determine which on-court stats are the most influential to winning basketball games and by doing so, use these variables to make predictions on team performance.
-Many theories on the matter exist, for example some older theories claim that defense is most influential.
-Conversely, modern theories claim that 3 point shooting is most important.
+Many theories on the matter exist, for example some older theories claim that defense is most influential (Lyons, 2019).
+Conversely, modern theories claim that 3 point shooting is most important (Schuhmann, 2021).
 This study concluded that there is merit to both aforementioned theories and the most influential on court stats are: field goal %, 3 point %, offensive rebounds, defensive rebounds, assists, blocks, steals, turnovers, and personal fouls.
 The statistical method used was multiple linear regression with the dependent variable being wins and the fit criteria used was the Akaike Information Criterion (AIC).
 Final regression coefficient output:

 ![image](https://github.com/kaven611/NBA_Regression/assets/156690481/0467a495-80ca-4ee8-b91b-68e17896fc6a)